riscv-software-src/riscv-ctg/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-6. Submit a merge request through the GitLab website.
+6. Submit a merge request through the GitHub website.

 Merge Request Guidelines
 ----------------------------